ibpsa/project1-boptest/testcase2/doc/README.md

 This directory contains documentation of the test case.

+Build a pdf with ``make latex``.
+The resulting pdf will be ``build/latex/testcase.pdf``.